maumitabhaumik/maumitabhaumik.github.io/papers.md

 - Phonetic accommodation in English loan-words in Bengali (with Auromita Mitra, Ananya Mondal, and Indranil Dutta). _National Conference on Phonetics: theoretical underpinnings and research explorations_.
 Department of Phonetics and Spoken English, The English and Foreign Languages University, Hyderabad, India, November 19-20.
 [Paper]

  &nbsp;

+<h3> <span style="color: #3498DB ;">Presentations </span> </h3>

+- Children’s derivation of scalar inference from or-sentences: Evidence from varying the degree of relevance.
+   Poster at the _49th Annual Boston University Conference on Language Development (BUCLD-49)_, Boston University.
+November.
+2024. [[Poster]()]

+- Disjunction comprehension in preschool children: Does access to alternative help in implicature derivation?
+   Talk at the _40th Northwest Linguistics Conference (NWLC 2024)_, University of Washington.
+2024.
+[Paper] [online] Talk at the _4th South Asian Forum on the Acquisition and Processing of Language (SAFAL)_, Indian Institute of Technology, Kanpur.
+2023.
+[Paper]

+- Pragmatic inference is as immediate as literal interpretation: Importance of context and communicative intent.
+   Talk at the _CogLingDays2022, Belgium-Netherlands Cognitive Linguistics Association (BeNeCLA)_, Tilburg University.
+2022.
+[Paper]

+- Reduction of context extension helps children compute implicature.
+   Talk at the _12th Annual Budapest CEU Conference on Cognitive Development (BCCCD)_.
+Central European University, Budapest.
+2022.
+[Paper] [online]

+- Phonetic accommodation in English loan-words in Bengali (with Auromita Mitra, Ananya Mondal, and Indranil Dutta).
+   Talk at the _National Conference on Phonetics: theoretical underpinnings and research explorations_.
+Department of Phonetics and Spoken English, The English and Foreign Languages University, Hyderabad.
+2019.
+[Paper]

+ &nbsp;

 <h3> <span style="color: #3498DB ;">Invited talks </span> </h3>

 - Role of alternative and relevance in children’s comprehension of scalar implicature in or-sentences. _Recursion Group.
 Language Acquisition Research Center_.
 University of Massachusetts Amherst, USA, January 23, 2025. [online]